Image © 2011 Sunday Herald Sun – Not for reuse

 - Make commercial use of the work

-But only if you retain attribution to the author, Nik Cubrilovic (unless otherwise noted) and link back to the canonical article URL or to
+But only if you retain attribution to the author, Nik Cubrilovic (unless otherwise noted, such as a comment) and link back to the canonical original source, or back to my website here.
+If you link to a tweet or a source somewhere else, I would appreciate my name being linked back to

-nikcub.appspot.com.
-As a courtesy, I ask that if you have republished any content from this blog, that you:
+As a courtesy, I ask that if you are republishing or citing any of my content, that you:

 All code found on this site and in my code repositories, unless otherwise noted, is licensed under a 2-clause BSD license which requires nothing more other than to retain a copy of the license, the copyright notice and the contact details of the author.